krox/jive/README.md

     a.add(3); // add a single element to the set a.add([5,1,2,3,1,4]); // add multiple elements at once a.remove(2); // remove one element

     // Note that the set is always ordered and that there are no duplicates. writefln("%s", a[]); // prints "[1, 3, 4, 5]"

     // all collection behave as value types auto b = a; // this does a full copy of the set b.add(19);
     assert(19 !in a); // a is not affected by changing b }
 ```

+# Getting Started

+This project uses [dub](http://code.dlang.org/), so you can just put a dependency in your `dub.json` or `dub.sdl` and you are done.
+For an explicit build, use

+    dub build          # build the library
+    dub test           # run some unittests
+    dub build -b ddox  # build the documentation

 # Features